MiyooCFW/gmenu2x/README.md

 	* Selector Filter: Filter extensions to be shown in the selector.
 Separate multiple extensions with commas.
 	* Selector Screenshots: The directory of the screenshots/preview of your roms.
 It can be different than your roms directory.
 * The name of the file of rom and preview have to be exactly the same.
 Supported image types are .png or .jpg;

+## Debugging apps

+GMenu2X provide option to run debugger (if present in `/usr/bin/gdb`) on non-stripped apps with debug flags, that is if you run it directly from explorer's selector.